Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 I hope you guys enjoyed that episode.

-Timestamps are gonna be up very soon.
+Time stamps are going to be up very soon.

-And uh yeah, I I predict Blueface is gonna beat this thing, probably on a self-defense uh situation, and you know, this case might take a while.
+And yeah, I predict Blueface is going to beat this thing probably on a self-defense situation.

-He's probably gonna drag it on.
+He's probably going to drag it on.

-So other than that, guys, love y'all.
+So, other than that, guys, love y'all.

 Like the video.